 Mama's Split Pea Soup Recipe

-We are in the midst of spring, but the weather is definitely feeling more and more autumnal today.
+The weather is definitely feeling more and more autumnal.
 It's time to prepare a batch of soup.
 For this article, I dug back into my roots to prepare a wonderful, comforting soup that my mom used to make for us.

 Don't be frightened by the prospect of cooking dry beans.
-The process is really quite simple, economical, and healthier (have you seen the sodium levels in canned beans?).
-One can of beans yields about one cup and costs at least $1.00 on sale.
-However, a one-pound sack of dried beans costs about the same and yields 4 to 5 cups of cooked beans.
+The process is really quite simple, economical, and healthy (have you seen the sodium levels in canned beans?).
+One can of beans costs at least $1.00 on sale.
+However, a pound of dried beans costs about the same and yields 4 to 5 cups of cooked beans.

 - 2/3 cup dry navy or white beans